willstepp/writings/hunger/hunger.md

 ~

-It was an overcast day in early Autumn.
+It was an overcast day in early autumn.
 The pack of hunters came to rest at a high ridge overlooking a meadow.
 This was the spot where the scout, a boy nicknamed Turkeyfoot, had discovered a herd of doe the morning before.
 Twenty strong, no lie, he said.
 There was a creek that ran through the middle of the meadow.
 It ran with clear, cold water.
 No doubt that is what brought them here.
 Mist-sodden leaves from the surrounding oak and maple trees patchworked the meadow floor in shades of red, orange, yellow, and brown.

 Turkeyfoot pointed out the spot he saw them emerge from on his walk.
 The elder huntsmen surveyed the area and decided that instead of hunting in pairs all the hunters would work together in what was called the *deer drive*, which is a method of hunting that uses carefully arranged hunters to push a herd of deer into an area where they have no escape and therefore are easily be picked off with bow and arrow.